Such testing may be carried out because of a high risk screening test result, a family history of anomalies or an abnormal ultrasound scan.

 Prenatal Diagnosis is defined as a diagnosis suspected/made in a live fetus at any gestation.

-Gestational Age at Discovery is the gestational age at which the fetus was first suspected to be malformed (excluding soft-markers) and indicates the time of the examination rather than the time when the result is known (see Guide 1.4).
+Gestational Age is the gestational age at which the fetus was first suspected to be malformed (excluding soft-markers) and indicates the time of the examination rather than the time when the result is known (see EUROCAT guide).

 Technical Notes on the on the charts/tables